Sorting fact, disinformation after Russian attack on Ukraine

 — Russian missile launcher seen on the edge of the northeastern city of Kharkiv, shelling heard in the distance.

-— A bridge was destroyed at Ivankiv, some 60 kilometers (40 miles) northwest of Kyiv.
+— A bridge destroyed at Ivankiv, some 60 kilometers (40 miles) northwest of Kyiv.

 Announced by Ukrainian and Russian authorities, and others:

-— Kyiv Mayor Vitaly Klitschko said gunfire and explosions in several parts of the city came as Ukrainian troops were fighting groups of Russian saboteurs.
-He also said five explosions hit an area near a major power plant on the city’s eastern outskirts.
-No electricity outages were immediately reported.
+— Kyiv’s mayor said gunfire and explosions in several parts of the city came as Ukrainian troops were fighting groups of Russian saboteurs.

-— U.K. Defense Intelligence Chief Sir Jim Hockenhull says Russia launched a series of strikes on targets in Kyiv overnight and that multiple rocket launchers have been employed in Chernihiv and Kharkiv.

 — Ukrainian President Volodymyr Zelenskyy said that 137 “heroes,” including 10 military officers, had been killed.
 The Ukrainian military said it has killed over 1,000 Russian troops while fending off Moscow’s invasion.
 The Russian military hasn’t reported any casualties during the attack.
 Neither claim could be independently verified.